July 30 in Pop Culture History

 1962 – The Trans-Canada Highway, the largest national highway in the world, officially opened.

-1965 – US President Lyndon B. Johnson signed the Social Security Act of 1965 into law, establishing Medicare and Medicaid.
+1965 – US President Lyndon B. Johnson signed the Social Security Act of 1965, establishing Medicare and Medicaid.

 1975 – Jimmy Hoffa disappeared from the parking lot of the Machus Red Fox restaurant in Bloomfield Hills, Michigan, a suburb of Detroit.
 He was declared dead in July 30, 1982.